 Of course, the disagreements are not limited to the fans and the Hannover administration.
 Carl Heinz Rummenigge, Bayern's president, said in an interview at Kicker that investors do not pose a threat to football but can improve conditions in a club, citing Chelsea, Manchester United and Manchester City as examples.

-Zankt Pauli has asked in recent days to confirm the rule between the first and second division teams, as it did.
-But the pressures are increasing, new cases (Leipzig) are coming to disregard the rule in various ways and the war is not over ...email> email@example.com
+St. Pauli asked the previous days to confirm the validity of the rule between the teams of the first and second category, as it was done.
+But the pressure is growing, new cases (Leipzig) are coming to disregard the rule in various ways and the war is not over…email> firstname.lastname@example.org